 Many special people have helped along the path that brought me to the writing of this book.
 I'll begin by thanking my mentors in the doctoral program at Texas A&M University's management department.
-Many thanks to Stuart Youngblood (now at Texas Christian University), Don Hellriegel, Richard Woodman, Dick Daft (now at Vanderbilt University), and Mary Zey, who encouraged my early theorizing and research in business ethics.
-They told me to go with my gut and to do what was important, and they supported my every step.
+Many thanks to Stuart Youngblood (now retired from Texas Christian University), Don Hellriegel, Richard Woodman, Dick Daft (now at Vanderbilt University), and Mary Zey, who encouraged my early theorizing and research in business ethics.
+They told me to go with my gut and to do what was important, and they supported my every step despite the fact that the topic was viewed as risky for my career at the time.
 My exceptional colleagues in the Management and Organizational Department at Penn State have also been supportive all along the way.
 They have read my papers and challenged me to think harder and make my work ever better.

-My thanks also to the colleagues who have worked with me on ethics-related research over the years and who have been partners in learning about the management of business ethics: particularly Gail Ball, Michael Brown, Ken Butterfield, Derron Bishop, Niki den Nieuwenboer, James Detert, David Harrison, Laura Hartman, Jennifer Kish Gephart, Glen Kreiner, Don McCabe, Bart Victor, Gary Weaver, and more.
+My thanks also to the colleagues and doctoral students who have worked with me on ethics-related research over the years and who have been partners in learning about the management of business ethics: particularly Gail Ball, Derron Bishop, Michael Brown, Ken Butterfield, Niki den Nieuwenboer, James Detert, David Harrison, Laura Hartman, Jennifer Kish Gephart, Glen Kreiner, Don McCabe, Bart Victor, Gary Weaver, Jim Detert, Celia Moore, David Mayer, and more.
 This shared learning has contributed to the book in important ways.
+I should also thank colleagues whose work fills the pages of the book.
+The behavioral ethics field has blossomed in recent years and the book has benefited as a result.